lvzheng007/contact/README.md

-contact application, use XML to store contact info
+contact application, use XML to store contact information.